code36u4r60/code36u4r60/README.md

  - Master in Electrical Engineering
  - Master in Computer Engineering and Computer and Web Technology, with a focus on Cyber Security and Data Science.

-Professionally, my closest goal is to evolve professionally as a web developer. <br>
+Professionally, my closest goal is to evolve as a web developer. <br>
 In the future, I hope to be able to work on something that can combine web development with data science and cybersecurity.